Sergey Shcherbakov

-Sergey Petrovich Shcherbakov (Серге́й Петро́вич Щербако́в; 1961/2 – September 26, 1988) was a Soviet serial killer and rapist.
-In 1985, he killed 6 people: five women, one of whom was pregnant, and a teenager girl, all in Leninsk-Kuznetsky.
+Sergey Petrovich Shcherbakov (Серге́й Петро́вич Щербако́в; 1961–62 – 26 September 1988) was a Soviet serial killer and rapist.
+In 1985, he killed 6 people: five women, one of whom was pregnant, and a teenage girl, all in Leninsk-Kuznetsky.
 He was eventually sentenced to death and executed for his crimes.

 Biography

 Early years

 The exact date and birthplace of Sergey Shcherbakov is unknown.
 In 1985, he was 23 years of age, and his mother worked at a factory.
 As a child, Shcherbakov was a quiet and inconspicuous boy.
-After graduating from the 8th grade at school, he entered a vocational school and afterwards drafted into the army, where he stole ammunition.
+After graduating from the 8th grade at school, he entered a vocational school and was afterwards drafted into the army, where he stole ammunition.
 Shcherbakov was in love with a girl, but she decided not to wait for him to return from the army and instead married another man.
 Angered, Shcherbakov motivated his future murders with this.

 When demobilized, Shcherbakov moved to the private sector of Leninsk-Kuzntesky, working as an underground electrician at the Yaroslavsky mine.
 He married a divorced pregnant woman named Irina, whose former husband was a prisoner.
-Shcherbakov, jealous from his wife's past, systematically beat and tortured her.
+Shcherbakov, jealous of his wife's past, systematically beat and tortured her.
 Despite this, Irina gave birth to a child from her ex-husband.
 Annoyed, he eventually lost interest in Irina and began roaming the streets, beating passers-by and stealing hats.
 Shcherbakov's wife thought he had a mistress, and wanted to make a love spell so that her husband would lose interest in women.